Our decoder tool helps create gender neutral job descriptions that are high-converting, accessible and inclusive.

 Acronyms, buzzwords and an overemphasis on education can be problematic

-These words or phrases can introduce ambiguity, signal belonging (or not) and unduly prejudice against people who are older, younger or from different socioeconomic backgrounds.
+These words or phrases can introduce ambiguity, signal belonging (or not) and exclude people who are older, younger or from different socioeconomic backgrounds.
 The first step is to be aware of when you are using these potentially problematic words.